- Make sure that your iPhone, iPad or iPod touch is updated to the latest version of iOS.

 Ask Siri to turn on lights, adjust the thermostat and control all of your HomeKit accessories.

 Ask Siri to set a reminder, send a message, make a phone call, check your calendar or edit notes.*

 Get the latest news, set a timer, check the weather and more just by asking Siri.

 *Personal Requests requires your iOS device to be present to send and read messages, set reminders, manage your calendar and edit notes.

 More ways to control HomePod

-You can control HomePod with the touch controls, the Home app, and from Control Center.
+You can control HomePod with the touch controls, the Home app and from Control Centre.

 Use touch controls

-Tap the top of HomePod to play, pause, or adjust the volume.
-The top of HomePod also shows you when Siri is listening by displaying a multicolored light.
+Tap the top of HomePod to play, pause or adjust the volume.
+The top of HomePod also shows you when Siri is listening by displaying a multicoloured light.
 Learn how to use the touch controls on your HomePod.